lucaong/gwooks/README.md

 end
 ```

-Then set up an application providing an endpoint for the GitHub post-receive
+Then provide an endpoint for the GitHub post-receive webhook making use
-webhook and make use of the class you created:
+of the class you created:

 ```ruby
 require "sinatra"